sparvu/dtrace-presentation/README.md

 This is a Sun Microsystems Finland 2006 presentation.
 The original message from June 2006:

 I've been busy with DTrace and Solaris.
-In fact I was working in getting ready a DTrace presentation for Opensolaris/DTrace community: a generic workshop about DTrace and DTraceToolkit - a simple introduction on the new dynamic tracing framework and as well a presentation of DTraceToolkit with real case examples.
+In fact I was working in getting ready a DTrace presentation for Opensolaris/DTrace community: a generic workshop about DTrace and DTraceToolkit (DTT) - a simple introduction on the new dynamic tracing framework and as well a presentation of DTraceToolkit with real case examples.

 You can call this the first version, many new things planned to be added here:
 * DTrace/DTT for Database Administrators